elementrics/elementrics/README.md

 Hi, my name is Sascha Happ.
 I am currently living in Germany.
 I currently learning different topics like Game Development and Web Development.
+Current Projects:
+- Frontend with React for OnlineShop
+- Mobile App with Flutter